 What is the role of your Board of Directors?

 We have constructed a Board of experienced people who support the mission and principles of the organization and provide a wide variety of relevant expertise in governance and health care delivery and policy.
 Board members will not agree on every policy, but we believe in hearing a diversity of opinions on how best to serve all Americans.

 What is the role of the Founder’s Council?

-The United States of Care Founder’s Council bring a diversity of perspectives, including patients and caregivers, disability advocates, clinicians and other care providers, policy experts, former elected and appointed officials, advocates, and more.
+The United States of Care Founder’s Council brings a diversity of perspectives, and is comprised of patients and caregivers, advocates, clinicians and other care providers, policy experts, former elected and appointed officials, and others.

-These individuals joined the effort because they are aligned with the mission and principles of United States of Care and want to break the logjam in Washington to move the conversation forward on expanding health care.
+These individuals joined our effort because they are committed to the mission and principles of United States of Care and want to use their expertise, network, and resources to move the conversation forward on expanding health care.

-The Founder’s Council members serve as informal advisors on specific matters, offering their diverse expertise and to provide targeted advice as the organization builds out the work.
-They do not have any expectation that they control the direction of the organization or our policy work.
+Founder’s Council members serve as our advisors, offering their unique expertise and perspectives.
+They do not influence or have responsibility for the direction of the organization or our policy work.

 Does United States of Care oppose single payer or Medicare for All?

-United States of Care will identify, evaluate, and provide support for policies that meet our principles: affordable care for all Americans that protects against financial devastation.
+No. United States of Care identifies, evaluates, and provides support for policies that meet our principles: affordable care for all Americans that protects against financial devastation.
 Our priority is to engage the public for a range of solutions.